rust-lang/rust/doc/rust.md

 ~~~~~~~~

 Return expressions are denoted with the keyword `return`.
 Evaluating a `return`
-expression^[A `return` expression is analogous to a `return` expression
-in the C family.] moves its argument into the output slot of the current
+expression moves its argument into the output slot of the current
 function, destroys the current function activation frame, and transfers
 control to the caller frame.